Why Young Professionals Should Start Blogging

 If you’re feeling a bit dissatisfied in your life, have a passion, want a project, need to do something for yourself or just like exercising the creative half of your brain, consider starting a blog.
 You never know what your blog will lead you to whether it’s a new job, a new career path, a fall back plan in the event of a layoff, personal satisfaction, media attention, a side income, a significant other or just plain happiness.

 And if in doubt?
 JUST DO IT.
 Everyone feels totally weird when they write their first blog post, and maybe even their second, third and fourth too.
+If you’re hesitant to introduce yourself to the public, you can try an anonymous blogging platform like Doe.
 You’d be surprised at how empowering blogging can be!

 Are you a blogger?
 Why did you start?